 The Islamic State (IS) has named a new official spokesman, Abu Hassan al-Muhajir.
 Abu Hassan is the fourth man to hold the position of spokesman within the IS movement, and the third since it declared statehood in 2006.
 Very little is known about Abu Hassan but assessing the history of IS’s media enterprise offers some hints about his profile.
 In this regard, a new paper by Dr. Craig Whiteside of the International Centre for Counter Terrorism Terrorism is instructive.
 Looking forward, examining Abu Hassan’s inaugural speech offers some clues about the direction IS’s messaging and behaviour will take now as its statelet shrinks under pressure from the U.S.-led Coalition.
 Continue reading

 An Islamic State (ISIS) commander was killed in Libya in mid-June, The Daily Beast reported yesterday, after being “paraded … through the streets amid the taunts of onlookers, and then walked … to a gallows, where he was hanged.”
-This occurred in the eastern city of Derna, long a hotbed of Islamic militancy.
+[SEE UPDATES] This occurred in the eastern city of Derna, long a hotbed of Islamic militancy.
 The crucial thing about the “executed” ISIS operative is that he was an Iraqi and an FRE—a former (Saddam) regime element—who had been dispatched to Libya last year to oversee the cultivation of an ISIS branch.